discord-net/Discord.Net/docs/guides/guild_events/intro.md

 # Guild Events

 Guild events are a way to host events within a guild.
-They offer alot of features and flexibility.
+They offer a lot of features and flexibility.

 ## Getting started with guild events